TAA-DSA/TAA-DSA/README.md

-- 👋 Hi, I’m Tasdeed
+- 👋 Hey, I’m Tasdeed
 - 👀 I’m interested in Data Science and Software Engineering.
 - 🌱 I’m currently working on software development projects
-- 💞️ I’m looking to collaborate on a projects based on Python or JavaScript
+- 💞️ I’m looking to collaborate on Backend development.

 <!---